Kade-github/Menu-Core/README.md

 }
 ```

 You will create a module like so, name it whatever.
 Make sure it's `priority` is after **2**!
-After that, copy the two other non-constructor functions and change the top properties to what you'd like!
+After that, copy the three other non-constructor functions and change the top properties to what you'd like!

 ```haxe
 var modName = "VS Hex";